statechannels/nitro-protocol/docs/adjudicator/consensus-game.md

 title: The Consensus Game
 ---

-Purpose: advance the channel outcome only if all participants are in agreement.
+The Consensus Game is a ForceMove compliant application whose existence is key to Nitro Protocol itself.
+Its purpose is to allow the channel outcome to be updated if and only if all participants are in agreement.
+This is in contrast to a generic `ForceMoveApp`, where the current mover has a unilateral right to update the channel outcome (as long as the update conforms to the generic transition rules).

+Progressing the channel outcome via unanimous consensus allows some of the more advanced features of Nitro protocol, such as topping-up the funds in a ledger channel.

-The application data has the format:
+The Consensus Game (also known as the Consensus App) represents a state of consensus or non-consensus in application data of the format:

 ```solidity
 struct ConsensusGameData {